KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 661-26 Algorithm

 The ISO/IEC 7064 MOD 661-26 algorithm is suitable for use with alphabetic strings.
-It generates a two check alphabetic characters.
+It generates two check alphabetic characters.

 #### Details